 2. Using low Hydrogen electrode

-It develops when center of the weld pool solidifies before its surrounding and due to this the center pulls the outer weld and thus star cracks are formed.
+It develops when the center of the weld pool solidifies before its surroundings and due to this the center pulls the outer weld and thus star cracks are formed.

-2. POROSITY/BLOW HOLES: Porosity is a small pore or void whereas blowholes are comparatively larger hole or cavity.
-It may be present on the surface or inside the weld metal.
+Porosity may be present on the surface or inside the weld metal.
 Porosity can occur individually or it may occur in groups also (mostly), group of porosity is known as cluster porosity.

 - Use low Hydrogen electrode